WhatDoor/EasterBoy/README.md

 8. run: node bot.js
 9. type !startgame into master to start the game, then remember to start all answers with an '!'

-Warning - typing any commands into answerLog, master after you started the game, or any other text channel not listed above will crash the bot.
+Warning - typing any answers into answerLog, master after you started the game, or any other text channel not listed above will crash the bot.

 # Finding server IDs